HermanToothrot10/qubic-capital-manual/docs/governance.md

 - Require a **10,000,000 Qubic proposal fee**
 - Finish automatically at **epoch change (Wednesday 12:00 UTC)**

-The proposal fee helps to prevent spam and is added to the epoch’s distribution pool, where it is distributed exclusively to QVAULT holders as part of the regular distribution cycle.
+The proposal fee helps to prevent spam and is added to the epoch’s distribution pool, where it is distributed exclusively to QVAULT shareholders as part of the regular distribution cycle.